aws-solutions/qnabot-on-aws/BotRoutingREADME.md

 #### Configuration

 Configuration is simple.
-Each question in QnAbot now contains an optional section which allows configuration of a BotRouter.
+Each question in QnABot now contains an optional section which allows configuration of a BotRouter.

 **Note: This is optional.
 Please leave empty and QnABot will not act as a